colmhiggs11/ProandS_Project/README.md

 ### How it was written
 The analysis of the Iris dataset will be completed using [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).

-The version of python installed on my PC at time of completion of this project is: Python 3.7.4 (default, Aug  9 2019, 18:34:13) [MSC v.1915 64 bit (AMD64)] :: Anaconda, Inc. on win32
+The version of python installed on my PC at time of completion of this project is: Python 3.7.4 [MSC v.1915 64 bit (AMD64)] :: Anaconda, Inc. on win32

 ---
 ### How to run
 To complete the analysis you will first need to download the repository from Github, download and install python with anaconda, read the below on what each function/program does and then run.